What is a Neonatal Nurse?

 The university may also offer the master’s degree they need to fulfill the career choice they want.
 Two graduate-level programs that are popular choices are the neonatal clinical nurse specialist and neonatal nurse practitioner programs.

 How Can I Find Neonatal Nursing Programs?

-The best way to find this information is by contacting different universities to see what they offer.
-If there is more than one individual interested in attending, they can narrow down those choices by the cost that is required for the schooling.
-This way they can help save money and still become the neonatal nurse they want to be.
+The best way to find this information is by contacting universities to see what they offer.
+If more than one individual wants to attend, they narrow down those choices by the cost.
+This way, they can help save money and still become the neonatal nurse they want to be.
 Most schools will offer financial help that the student can seek to ensure they get the schooling they need to be a neonatal nurse.

-Neonatal nurses make great impacts on babies’ lives every day.
-They can help sick babies become well and give them an opportunity to live healthy lives.
+Neonatal nurses make significant impacts on babies’ lives every day.
+They can help sick babies become well and allow them to live healthy lives.
 Since babies can often be born early, it is essential to have nurses trained and available to work in the NICU.